cs1302uga/cs1302-tutorials/default-methods/default-methods.md

 class.
 In our example, let's implement `getState` in the `SuperSecret` class so it returns the actual state of the object instead of `UNKNOWN`.

+1. Go to the source code for the `SuperSecret` class and make the following changes:

-1. In the `SuperSecret` class, add a private instance variable of type `Encryptable.State` called `state`.
+   * Add a private instance variable of type `Encryptable.State` called `state`.
      This instance variable will represent the state of this `Encryptable` object.
 Remember, the state can be any of the constants contained in the enumeration (`ENCRYPTED`, `UNENCRYPTED`, or `UNKNOWN`).

-1. In the constructor of `SuperSecret`, set the value of `state` to `Encryptable.State.UNENCRYPTED`.
+   * In the constructor, set the value of the `state` instance variable to `Encryptable.State.UNENCRYPTED`.

+   * In the `encrypt` and `decrypt` methods, set the state of the object appropriately.

 1. Recompile **only** `SuperSecret` using `bin` as the default package for compiled code.
-Since we haven't changed the other implementing classes, they don't need to be recompiled.
+Since we didn't change the other implementing classes, they don't need to be recompiled.

-1. In the `encrypt` and `decrypt` methods of `SuperSecret`, set the state of the object appropriately.

 1. To override the default method of `Encryptable`, add the following code to the `SuperSecret` class: